ldjoumes/Analyze-BASOPHILS-EOSINOPHILS/README.md

 Robinson, JM. et al. 2019.
 Complete blood count with differential: An effective diagnostic for IBS subtype in the context of BMI?
 BioRxiv. doi: https://doi.org/10.1101/608208.
       Normal ranges were obtained from: https://idph.iowa.gov/Portals/1/Files/IMMTB/Complete%20Blood%20Count.pdf

-  * INTRODUCTION TO BASOPHILS
+  *  BASOPHILS: Definition & range

   Basophils appear in many specific kinds of inflammatory reactions, particularly those that cause allergic symptoms.
 Basophils contain anticoagulant heparin, which prevents blood from clotting too quickly. its normal range is [0.002-0.02 μg/dL.]

-* INTRODUCTION TO EOSINOPHILS
+* IEOSINOPHILS: Definition & range

   Eosinophils are a type of disease-fighting white blood cell.
 Their presence often indicates a parasitic infection, an allergic reaction, or cancer.
 You can have high levels of eosinophils in your blood (blood eosinophilia) or in tissues at the site of an infection or inflammation (tissue eosinophilia).
 Its normal range is [0.004-0.04 μg/dL.]